 6. Prasat Preach Vihear

 There’s one very good reason to visit Prasat Preach Vihear and that is to visit the incredible temple sitting atop the Dangkrek Mountains.
 This spot forms one heck of a post, marking the border between Cambodia and Thailand.
-The crumbling ruins really are a site to behold, with part of the temple seemingly falling off the cliff.
+The crumbling ruins really are a sight to behold, with part of the temple seemingly falling off the cliff.
 The temple is thought to be some 300 years old and offers unbeatable views of Northern Cambodia.

 No tips on where to stay, eat and play as it’s more of a passing through destination, making a stop to see the temple, then taking off again.